microsoft/Azure-Analytics-and-AI-Engagement/Before-HOL.md

 ### Task 3: Download lab artifacts

-1. In a web browser, navigate to the [MCW Azure Synapse Analytics end-to-end solution repository](https://github.com/microsoft/MCW-Azure-Synapse-Analytics-end-to-end-solution).
+1. In a web browser, navigate to the [MCW Azure Synapse Analytics WWI Lab repository](https://github.com/microsoft/azure-synapse-wwi-lab).

 2. Expand the **Clone or download** button, and select **Download Zip**.